rossporteous118/optima-partners-submission/data-engineering/datapipeline/README.md

 ## Objective
 Develop a data pipeline (or several) using Python that will perform the following tasks:
-- For all races and sprint races, the following data is required:
+- For all races and sprint races, the following data is required.
+Unless otherwise stated, the client is expecting one set of files per race rather than one large file with all data included:
   - Results of the race as a CSV file, including the following columns:
     - Race Name, Race Year, Driver name, Constructor name, Car number, Number of points awarded, Starting position, Finishing position, Total laps driven in the race, Drivers fastest lap
   - Race lap status as a JSON file, structured like so: